jisanders1/Projects/Programming Languages (CS 403)/Jlox/README.md

 - Changed the for loop in the ResolveLocal method of the [Resolver.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/Resolver.cs) class to start at the front and increment instead of starting at the back to decrement.
 The decrement version caused a weird error to occur where the program could not find the "this" keyword althogh it had already been declared and was in the dictionary being searched.
 - Updated the [Lox grammar file](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Full%20Lox%20Grammar.txt) to reflect the addition of classes.
 - Considering moving all projects out of the Lox folder into the Lox Interpreter folder to simplify path calls for both the interpreter itself and the generate_ast project.

+Chapter 13:
+- Added inheritance to the classes along with the super keyword and
+- Updated the [Lox grammar file](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Full%20Lox%20Grammar.txt) to reflect the addition of the super keyword and inheritance.
+- Will clone the books test case repo and get a testing suite started.

 Challenges currently implemented:
 - Multi-line comments without nesting of more multi-line comments are allowed.